project-meucci/thimm.github.io/docs/Farmerama/76-california-drought-sheep-under-vines-and-the-beginning-of-fibershed.md

 ---
-title: 76: California drought, Sheep under vines and the beginning of Fibershed
+title: 76 California Drought Sheep Under Vines And The Beginning Of Fibershed
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2022-10-30)